cverhelst/cverhelst.github.io/source/_posts/2013-06-06-sharepoint-2010-maintenance.markdown

 Let's start with the beginning.

+### Primer

+How do you interact with SharePoint from a SharePoint solution package (wsp)?

 SharePoint is big and you are allowed to do things in several ways.
 Some things only have one way for you to do it.
 In the end it comes down to this:

 * CAML (declaratively through XML)
 * Code

+I'll go in the specifics of implementing changes later, but for now, let's talk about the differences between these two approaches.

+#### CAML

+CAML doesn't let you do everything but the things it can do are easier and cleaner.
+It almost feels like configuration, which basicly it is.

 CAML is unfortunately the trickiest part.
-Some of it is picked up as you go, some of it you have to _tell_ the system to __update__.
+Some of the changes you make here on an existing application are picked up on the fly, but for some of them you have to _tell_ the system to update itself.

-What happens when you delete a fieldLink from a content types' elements.xml ?
+For instance, what happens when you delete a fieldLink from a content types' elements.xml ?
 Does it get applied to your SharePoint environment right away ?

 The answer here is: No, it doesn't get applied to the SharePoint environment automatically.
-In fact, [you shouldn't even be making any changes to it after first release](http://msdn.microsoft.com/en-us/library/aa543504(v=office.14%29.aspx#sectionToggle1).
+In fact, [you shouldn't even be making any changes to it after first release](http://msdn.microsoft.com/en-us/library/aa543504(v=office.14%29.aspx#sectionToggle1) according to Microsoft themselves and this is [backed up by someone else's excellent investigation](http://geekswithblogs.net/SAF/archive/2009/07/28/upgrading-sharepoint-site-content-types.aspx).
+Similarly this can be extended to a fields' elements.xml.

+On the other hand, CAML that deploys Custom Actions __can__ be updated on the fly.

+#### Code

 Code on the other hand is a lot easier to deploy.
 You do an Update-SPSolution on your new WSP and SharePoint will use the new dll and therefor the new code.
-There are only a few exceptions to this, Timer Jobs are one of them.
-They require that they be reinstantiated before any of the updated Timer Jobs will use the new code.
-Usually, reactivating the feature that deploys the Timer Job is enough.
+This is what life should be like!
+But, as always, there are always some exceptions to this, Timer Jobs are one of them.
+They require that they be reinstantiated before any of the new Timer Jobs will use the updated code.

+### State

-Now that we've established that some changes will be recognized automatically and some will not, we can look into the reason for this.
+Now that we've established that some changes will be recognized automatically and some will not, we can look into the underlying reason.
 When you look closer, you'll notice that all the things that cause you trouble in making SharePoint recognize your changes are nearly always because the way they live in the SharePoint environment is in the form of an Instance.
 They are living objects.

 * Timer Jobs
 * Content Types